Bloomberg News

-Bloomberg News (originally Bloomberg Business News) is an international news agency headquartered in New York City and a division of Bloomberg L.P.
+Bloomberg News (originally Bloomberg Business News) is an American news agency headquartered in New York City and a division of Bloomberg L.P.
 Content produced by Bloomberg News is disseminated through Bloomberg Terminals, Bloomberg Television, Bloomberg Radio, Bloomberg Businessweek, Bloomberg Markets, Bloomberg.com, and Bloomberg's mobile platforms.
-Since 2015, John Micklethwait has served as editor-in-chief.
+Since 2015, John Micklethwait has been editor-in-chief.
+Bloomberg Business News was also the name of a 15-minute TV series that aired from Jan 4th, 1994 to some time in 1997.
+It was created for public-access television but was also syndicated to normal TV stations like KRON-TV in the Bay Area.

 History

 Bloomberg News was founded by Michael Bloomberg and Matthew Winkler in 1990 to deliver financial news reporting to Bloomberg Terminal subscribers.

 The agency was established in 1990 with a team of six people.
 Winkler was first editor-in-chief.
 In 2010, Bloomberg News included more than 2,300 editors and reporters in 72 countries and 146 news bureaus worldwide.

 Beginnings (1990–1995)

 Bloomberg Business News was created to expand the services offered through the terminals.
 According to Matthew Winkler, then a writer for The Wall Street Journal, Michael Bloomberg telephoned him in November 1989 and asked, "What would it take to get into the news business?"

 In his book, The Bloomberg Way, Winkler recalls a conversation with Bloomberg about a hypothetical ethical dilemma which could have arisen from Bloomberg's interest in creating a newspaper:

-"You have just published a story that says the chairman—and I mean chairman—of your biggest customer has taken $5 million from the corporate till.
-He is with his secretary at a Rio de Janeiro resort, and the secretary's spurned boyfriend calls to tip you off.
-You get an independent verification that the story is true.
-Then the phone rings.
-The customer's public-relations person says, 'Kill the story or we will return all the terminals we currently rent from you.

-"What would you do?"
-Winkler asked.

-"Go with the story," Bloomberg replied.
-"Our lawyers will love the fees you generate."

 Winkler recalls this as his "deciding moment", the time at which he became willing to help Bloomberg build his news organization.

 The publication was created to provide concise, timely financial news.
 As a new company in 1990, Bloomberg hoped that the news service would spread the company name, sell more Bloomberg Terminals and end Bloomberg's reliance on the Dow Jones News Services.

 The creation of Bloomberg Business News required Winkler to open a Bloomberg office in Washington, D.C., to report about political effects on the business world.
 However, the Standing Committee of Correspondents (SCC) in Washington required Bloomberg News be formally accredited to act as a legitimate news source, a title that Bloomberg Business News only accomplished after agreeing to provide free terminals to major newspapers in exchange for news space in the publications.
 During this growth period Bloomberg News opened a small television station in New York, purchased New York radio station WNEW, launched fifteen-minute weekday business news programs for broadcast on PBS, and opened offices in Hong Kong and Frankfurt, Germany.